Up to 87% of men believe in one or more beard myths.

 And you’ve probably never thought to yourself that someone’s beard would look pretty nice if they only had the mustache too.

 You probably only notice the lack of mustache on yourself because you are your own biggest critic.
 Make an effort to see your beard as a whole and how it complements the rest of your style.

 Myth #9: Only dark beards look good

 When many people think of beards, the image that they immediately conjure into their minds tends to be one of a smoldering, dark-haired man with a full beard.

-However, fair-haired men are just as capable of growing excellent beards, especially once they have gained some length to show off.
+However, fair-haired men are just as capable of excellent beard growth, especially once they have gained some length to show off.

-Once their beard has grown long enough to catch the sun’s rays, they’ll see the difference it can make to have a longer, lighter-colored beard.
+Once their beard growth is long enough to catch the sun’s rays, they’ll see the difference it can make to have a longer, lighter-colored beard.

 Myth #10: Facial hair genes come from the mother’s side

-It’s a commonly held belief that beard inheritance, including growth, density, pattern, and color, come from the mother’s side.
+It’s a commonly held belief that beard inheritance, including beard growth, density, pattern, and color, comes from the mother’s side.

 However, in reality, these genes come from both the mother and the father too.
-The basis for this myth stems from the fact that many believe the “baldness gene” comes from the mother and this belief has been extended to cover beard genes.
+The basis for beard myths like this one stems from the fact that many believe the “baldness gene” comes from the mother and this belief has been extended to cover beard genes.

 Myth #11: You should get your beard trimmed by a barber

 Many people have more confidence in having their beard trimmed by a professional, but in truth, there is no better professional at knowing your personal preferences than yourself.

 Myth #12: Beards make you an outcast because most people don’t have them

-Many men who are considering growing a beard feel as if they will not be accepted once they grow their facial hair.
+Many men who are considering starting their beard growth journey feel as if they will not be accepted once they grow a beard.